You know I couldn't resist.

 We purchased a coach class ticket (there are first class, caboose, and locomotive ride-along tickets as well).
 When you pick up your tickets you are assigned to a railway car (ours was the Tucson, which is cool, because we love Tucson).
 We boarded our car and were introduced to our docents for our trip.
 We did a little safety talk and were then let loose.

 The interior of the train cars are well maintained and the seats are comfortable.
 The trains began running in 1912 as a means to link the copper smelter at Clarkdale with the copper mines in Jerome.
-Jerome is another fun place to visit in the hills above Clarksdale.
-It is a historic mining that has been well preserved for the sake of tourism and is quite popular to visit.
+Jerome is another fun place to visit in the hills above Clarksdale (and a great spot for activities with teens).
+It is a historic mine that has been well preserved for the sake of tourism and is quite popular to visit.
 You can see it in the hills here:

 The Santa Fe Railway owned the tracks and trains until 1988 when it was bought by a private citizen David L. Durbano who re-opened the line between Clarkdale at milepost 38 and Perkinsville at milepost 18.
 So the route is 40 miles round trip.
 It takes 2 hours to get to Perkinsville, the FP7 locomotive car is turned around and the train returns to Clarkdale, the entire route through the Verde Valley.